 Senior Real Estate Tax Relief Program Approval Requirements

-Connecticut offers a state tax relief program for elderly homeowners who meet certain requirements.
-The following are some rules regarding the state tax relief for the elderly in Connecticut:
+Connecticut offers a state tax relief program for elder homeowners who meet certain requirements.
+The following are some rules regarding the state tax relief for the elders in Connecticut:

 - Age Requirement: To be eligible for the program, you must be at least 65 years old or turning 65 before the end of the current calendar year.

 - Homeownership Requirement: You must own your home and have lived in it for at least one year before applying.